Stemage: Focus on soundtracks (2019–)

 From the late 2010s onwards, Stemage worked on a number of game soundtracks including Card of Darkness (2019), Ikenfell (2020) and Hextech Mayhem (2021), both as a composer and as a session guitarist.
 When discussing his work on the Bubsy: Paws on Fire! soundtrack, which was released via video game music label Materia Collective, Stemage indicated that it was a challenging but enjoyable project, adding "If you hear a hi-hat playing Morse code during one of the songs, don't say I didn't warn you."

+Outside of his soundtrack work, Stemage also released his fourth album with Yes Mayhem, Bandwagon (2020).
+In 2022 Stemage performed live with both Metroid Metal and Viking Guitar at Bit Gen Gamerfest in the same evening.
+The set was further complicated by both bands missing members due to COVID infections, which required getting guest musicians rapidly up to speed.
+With the aid of three guests between them, both bands were able to perform live; the event marked the first live Metroid Metal performance in four years.

 Style and influences

 He has described his music as "Catchy, high-energy space rock mixed with metal, pop, and prog".
 He has cited stylistic influences such as Failure, Stone Temple Pilots, Self, Hum, Meshuggah and Shiner.